This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Your pasta sauce will be a lighter color than the sauce in the photos, and will appear more like a traditional marinara.

-Make sure to stick to a dry white wine (not a sweet wine), such as a Sauvignon Blanc, Pinot Grigio, or Pinot Grig.
+Make sure to stick to a dry white wine (not a sweet wine), such as a Sauvignon Blanc or Pinot Grigio.

 It should to some extent, yes.